“Before deciding on any form of treatment, talk with

 • “Alternative therapies, including cognitive behavioural therapy, may also improve hot flushes, nights sweats and other menopausal symptoms and can be considered in women who do not wish to take HRT or have contraindications to taking HRT”.11

-In Menopause Management Options: Natural Therapies (Complementary Medicine and Therapies) the JH explain:
+In Menopause and Natural Therapies the JH include:

 Health Care Provider